ava-labs/hypersdk/README.md

 and/or write) during authentication and execution so that non-conflicting transactions can be processed in parallel.
-To do this efficiently, the `hypersdk` uses the [`executor`](https://github.com/ava-labs/hypersdk/tree/main/executor) package, which can generate an execution plan for a block on-the-fly (no preprocessing required). `executor` is used to parallelize execution in both block building and in block verification.
+To do this efficiently, the `hypersdk` uses the [`executor`](https://github.com/ava-labs/hypersdk/tree/main/executor) package, which can generate an execution plan for a set of transactions on-the-fly (no preprocessing required).
+`executor` is used to parallelize execution in both block building and in block verification.

-When a `hypervm's` `Auth` and `Actions` are simple (like in the `morpheusvm`), the primary benefit of parallel execution is concurrent fetching of state (actual execution is very fast).
-However, parallel execution massively speeds up the execution of `programs`
+When a `hypervm's` `Auth` and `Actions` are simple and pre-specified (like in the `morpheusvm`), the primary benefit of parallel execution is to concurrently fetch the state needed for execution (actual execution of precompiled golang only takes nanoseconds).
+However, parallel execution massively speeds up the E2E execution of a block of `programs`, which may each take a few milliseconds to process.
+Consider the simple scenario where a `program` takes 2 milliseconds; processing 1000 `programs` in serial would take 2 seconds (far too long for a high-throughput blockchain).
+The same execution, however, would only take 125 milliseconds if run over 16 cores (assuming no conflicts).

 _The number of cores that the `hypersdk` allocates to execution can be tuned by any `hypervm` using the `TransactionExecutionCores` configuration._